 For trips ashore - onto estuaries and when exploring tidal flats and creeks, we supply our guests with knee high rubber boots.
 Fishing gear onboard includes fishing rods and tackle and crab and prawn traps.
 Although we do not offer fishing charters where guests take their catch home, we welcome guests to try their hand at supplying "the catch of the day" - to be prepared by our chef.
 If guests would like to fish, they will need to purchase their own tidal fishing licenses before they arrive onboard.

 All in all, there is plenty of room onboard for guests and crew to enjoy each other's company or to enjoy some solitude in a private spot.
-With our small group sizes of 2 to 5 guests and with the spacious layout of the ship, our guests enjoy unparalleled privacy, comfort, and personalized service, as they experience British Columbia's most remote and spectacular settings.
+With our small group sizes of 2 - 6 guests and with the spacious layout of the ship, our guests enjoy unparalleled privacy, comfort, and personalized service, as they experience British Columbia's most remote and spectacular settings.

 First class BC wilderness cruises, coastal tours and charters on the West Coast of British Columbia aboard the 54 ft.
 Great Bear II, out of Vancouver, BC.